1876 H CENT

 2003 CENT Old Effigy

-Coins struck earlier in 2003 have the crowned effigy of the Queen first introduced in 1990 and are found both with a P below the Queen's bust on plated steel or without the P if on plated zinc (MS only) and for solid bronze blanks from proof sets.
+Coins struck earlier in 2003 have the crowned effigy of the Queen first introduced in 1990 and are found both with a P below the Queen's bust on plated steel or without the P if on plated zinc (MS only) and on solid bronze blanks from proof sets.
+Those without the P on plated zinc blank generally have a textured surface due to plating problem, which is to be expected but I will mention it if the textures are courser tha normal.
 Most proof-like and all specimen and normal proof sets in 2003 are of this bust type.
+The mint had a lot of plating problems at this time, and many of the MS coins have a pebbled surfaces caused by the plating process.

-A variety of these included in the covers of mint reports, with a mintage of less than 8,000, have a Proof finish with selective gold plating on the Maple Leaves giving them a green appearance.
+There were two special issued in 2003.
+The first was included in the covers of mint reports with a mintage of less than 8,000 and have a Proof finish but selective gold plating on the Maple Leaves giving them a green appearance.
+The second was in a special issue proof set for the 50th anniversary of the Queen' coronation and used the young head from the 1953 type, flank by the dates 1953 and 2003.

 2003 CENT New Effigy